csae1152/FarmHandSqubs/README.md

 6. Enter console local URL: http://localhost:8080/farm

-7. docker to create an image.
+7. run docker to create an image.

 8. docker run -p 8080:8000 <farm>` to run as a docker image.